 Your opportunity to influence the design and development of stammering research.

-At the online Zoom event, we invite up to two researchers to speak to an audience made up of people who stammer.
-They briefly describe their research idea or project related to stammering which they want to develop.
-Then you as the audience can ask questions about the aims and plans for the idea or project, and give your own input.
+At the Zoom event, up to two researchers will speak to an audience made up of people who stammer.
+They'll briefly describe their research idea or project related to stammering which they want to develop.
+Then the audience will have a chance to ask questions about the aims and plans for the idea or project, and give their own input.

-The arena started early in 2022 and so far we've had some really interesting sessions.
-By creating space for discussion and engagement, you can be influential in improving the quality and real-world relevance of stammering research.
+By creating space for discussion and engagement, people who stammer can be influential in improving the quality and real-world relevance of stammering research.

 You can take part in two ways: